MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/plans-environments.md

 | <li>Microsoft 365 A5 for faculty/students    <li>Office 365 A5 for faculty/students    | MyAnalytics (Full) | [Dashboard](../use/dashboard-2.md), <br>[Insights Outlook Add-in](../use/add-in.md), <br> [Email digest](../use/email-digest-2.md), and<br> [Inline suggestions](../use/mya-notifications.md) |

 > [!Note]
-> To provide a great experience for users and customers, we are rolling out the features of MyAnalytics gradually, with the ultimate goal of achieving feature parity among all plans.
+> * To provide a great experience for users and customers, we are rolling out the features of MyAnalytics gradually, with the ultimate goal of achieving feature parity among all plans.
 We will announce each new feature release in the [Message center](https://docs.microsoft.com/en-us/office365/admin/manage/message-center?view=o365-worldwide).
+ > * [Email read statistics](../use/add-in.md#email-read-statistics) are available only in the MyAnalytics (Full) service plan.

 For more information about the plans that offer these user experiences, see [Office 365 business plans](https://products.office.com/en-us/business/compare-more-office-365-for-business-plans).